Footprints in Time – The Longitudinal Study of Indigenous Children (LSIC)

 - Occasional Paper 15 - The 'growing up' of Aboriginal and Torres Strait Islander Children - 2006

-For further bibliographic details of research material using data from LSIC you can access The Department of Social Services' Longitudinal Surveys Electronic Research archive (FLoSse), which contains information related to all longitudinal surveys conducted by DSS.
+For further bibliographic details of research material using data from LSIC is available.
+See the Department of Social Services' Longitudinal Surveys Electronic Research archive (FLoSse).
+FLoSse contains information related to all longitudinal surveys we conduct.

 For general enquiries about Footprints in Time - The Longitudinal Study of Indigenous Children: